kit-algo/ULTRA/README.md

 * (Mc)ULTRA shortcut computation:
     - ``computeStopToStopShortcuts`` computes stop-to-stop ULTRA shortcuts for use with ULTRA-RAPTOR.
     - ``computeEventToEventShortcuts`` computes event-to-event ULTRA shortcuts for use with ULTRA-TB.
-    - ``computeMcStopToStopShortcuts`` computes stop-to-stop McULTRA shortcuts for use with ULTRA-McRAPTOR and ULTRA-BM-RAPTOR.
+    - ``computeMcStopToStopShortcuts`` computes stop-to-stop McULTRA shortcuts for use with ULTRA-McRAPTOR and UBM-RAPTOR.
-    - ``computeMcEventToEventShortcuts`` computes event-to-event McULTRA shortcuts for use with ULTRA-McTB and ULTRA-BM-TB.
+    - ``computeMcEventToEventShortcuts`` computes event-to-event McULTRA shortcuts for use with ULTRA-McTB and UBM-TB.
-    - ``augmentTripBasedShortcuts`` performs the shortcut augmentation step that is required for ULTRA-BM-TB.
+    - ``augmentTripBasedShortcuts`` performs the shortcut augmentation step that is required for UBM-TB.
     - ``validateStopToStopShortcuts`` and ``validateEventToEventShortcuts`` test the validity of the computed shortcuts by comparing them to paths in the original transfer graph.
 * Original TB preprocessing:
     - ``raptorToTripBased`` takes a network in RAPTOR format as input and runs the TB preprocessing algorithm.